wellyton-xs/mapi/README.md

 # HOW TO USE:

-is very simple, type in your terminal:
+it's very simple, type in your terminal:

     mapi --create <your-project-name>